Follow The Dude of Food on Yelp

 peter pearce photo

-As stated in the video, Swai is not expensive but it tastes mediocre.
-I made the dish pictured to the right according to the video and it was pretty tasty.
+Swai is not expensive but it tastes mediocre.
+I made the dish pictured to the right and it was pretty tasty.

 What it doesn’t tell you is that Swai is raised in the Mekong River.

 The Mekong River is one of the most polluted waterways in the world.
-Numerous factories get rid of the chemical waste by dumping them into the river.
-While pangasius fish (swai) can survive in such an extreme environment, they absorb all these contaminants.
+Numerous factories get rid of their chemical waste by dumping it into the river.
+While pangasius fish (Swai) can survive in such an extreme environment, they absorb all these contaminants.
 As omnivores, they eat whatever is available in the environment.
 Some breeders feed the fish trash and rotting matter to cut down the cost.
 Pangasius fish bred in such circumstances, certainly contain these toxic chemicals.

 Injecting the fish with hormones helps to stimulate their growth.
-Certain breeders are able to make their fish grow four times as fast as they do in the natural habitat.
+Certain breeders are able to make their fish grow four times as fast than they do in a natural habitat.
 Frequent use of antibiotics serves to control disease but can lead to the contamination of meat and development of antibiotic resistant pathogens.

 Reliable farms utilize the clean areas of the rivers or breed the fish in artificial ponds.
 Frequent water changes and filtration maintain the quality of water, so that the fish avoid absorbing the pollutants.
 Trustworthy breeders feed the fish food scraps, dedicated fish pellets and rice bran.
 The carefully selected diet leads to healthier fish and improves the quality of their meat.
 Limited use of the antibiotics allows the fish to break the toxins down, instead of accumulating in the bodies of Swai fish.